PatrickMer/kate-blundell/README.md

 # kate-blundell
-A wikipedia page for Katherine Blundell
+A wikipedia page for Katherine Blundell.